A white Christmas is possible in the least probable places

 - The Midwest can expect some snow but not as heavy as what falls on Saturday ahead of Christmas.

+- The Central Plains are due for some snow on Christmas, but currently, only the European model shows an extensive amount.

 - Out west, another Pacific low will affect areas from San Francisco north.
-The snow line dips lower in elevation, as the major coastal cities in Oregon and Washington will remain above freezing during the day.
+The snow line dips lower in elevation, and major coastal cities in Oregon and Washington may see a wintry mix or even snow on Christmas day.

 - Temperatures will plunge well below normal across most the country.
 Only the extreme Southwest US will be above average on Monday.